 Please frequently consult the US Embassy in Turkey website for the most up-to-date travel restrictions/protocols.
-Below is a summary of current (as of December 2021) travel restrictions/protocols:

 All personnel engaged in archaeological research in Turkey must be cleared by the authorities.
 Enrolled students will receive a special visa to attend the field school.
 All accepted students will be asked to complete official forms – those will be sent to students by Project Director – and all documents will be submitted as a group for approval to relevant Turkish authorities.
 Just before the program students will collect research visas from relevant local consulates, this will involve making suitable arrangements with those consulates for visa collection under guidance from Prof. Baird.

 Citizens not from the US are asked to check the embassy website page at their home country for specific visa requirements.